mikecann/gatsby_mikecann.co.uk/source/_posts/a-game-developer-learns-machine-learning-intent.md

 Machine Learning (ML) is one of the biggest technologies to emerge over the past couple of years.
 I honestly think that ML has the power to transform every single industry from finance, to agriculture to sports science.

-I also think that the games is no different from the others and wont be spared from its tarnsformative effects.
+I also think that the games is no different from the others and wont be spared from its transformative effects.
 Some think that the games industry is safe because its a "creative" industry and thus not susceptible to being replaced by a logic driven machine.

 Instead I see a future where an AI is capable of generating an entire game based on your preferences such as "I would like a game that plays like Mario but has the same size and scope as World of Warcraft", the AI then generates variants on that for you to play.